TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

 TFUNIPAYLOAD01 is intended for users developing or deploying atmospheric or scientific sensors where direct driver support in PX4/ArduPilot is not yet available or practical.
 Common use cases include:

-The example of this approach is the TFPM01 airborne particulate matter sensor demonstrator.
+The example of expected approach is the TFPM01 airborne particulate matter sensor or AIRDOS03 radiation sensor.
+The hardware platform provides:

 Hardware Overview